Cisco Compliance Audit

 - Downlinks are expected to enforce root guard.

-- Uplinks must not enforce root guard, because that can block valid root behavior.
+- Uplinks must not enforce root guard, because that can block valid root behaviour.

 - Unknown direction downgrades certainty to WARN.